Skip to Content

-Roast Belly Draft or Strips.
+Crispy Roast Belly Draft or Strips

-I was involved in a twitter conversation about pork a while ago trying to ascertain when this cut of meat went from belly pork to pork belly.
+I was involved in a Twitter conversation about pork a while ago trying to ascertain when this cut of meat went from belly pork to pork belly.

 I was very confused as I grew up knowing it as belly draft.
-Apparently this is a specific name from a very small geographic region.
+Apparently, this is a specific name from a very small geographic region.
+So if you are not from the British Midlands and you use this name please let me know in the comments!

 This recipe uses pork belly strips, a rarity among cheaper cuts of meat in that it does not necessarily need long slow cooking to make it tender.